 The objection deserves its strongest form, because it is sincere and often born of real wounds.
 The thoughtful critic says: "However you dress it in Christological language, you have given the man authority and the woman the duty to submit.
 That structure has been used for millennia to silence women, to trap them with abusers, to baptize male dominance as God's design.
 Equality between persons cannot survive a hierarchy of roles.
 And appealing to 'mystery' is just a way of placing the arrangement beyond criticism.
 The honest thing is to admit that ancient texts reflect ancient power structures, and to build marriage instead on the only durable foundation — two equal partners, freely choosing, with no one over the other."
 Grant everything true in it, and there is much.
 The headship language has been weaponized, monstrously, by men who wanted a sword and found one in a misread verse.
 Abuse is real, common, and a damnable distortion of the very text that is supposed to forbid it.
 A woman's full equality in the image of God and her co-heirship of grace are not negotiable — Genesis 1:27 makes male and female together the image of God, and Galatians 3:28 makes them one in Christ.
 Hold all of that without flinching.

 But the objection breaks on the standard the text actually sets.
 The husband is not given a license; he is given a cross.
 "Love your wives, just as Christ loved the church and gave himself up for her" is not a grant of dominance — it is the abolition of dominance, replaced by the costliest servanthood in existence.
 A man who uses Ephesians 5 to control his wife has not obeyed the chapter; he has inverted it, taking the word addressed to him ("die for her") and stealing the word addressed to her.
 The cure for the abuse of headship is not the deletion of the text but the recovery of it: a husband who actually loved as Christ loved would lay down his life, his preferences, his very self, for the good of his wife — and no woman has ever needed protection from that man.
-The Westminster Confession is blunt that the marriage covenant can be broken by the sinful party, and the Reformed tradition has never read "submit" as "endure violence"; the same Scripture that calls for submission calls the abuser to account before the God who witnessed the vow.
-The objection assumes the only alternatives are domination or autonomous equality.
-The gospel offers a third thing the contract model cannot: mutual, asymmetrical, cross-shaped self-giving, in which the one with more strength spends it first and most.
+The Westminster Confession names adultery and irremediable desertion as sufficient to dissolve the bond, which is to say the Reformed tradition has never read "submit" as "endure whatever is done to you"; the same Scripture that calls for submission calls the abuser to account before the God who witnessed the vow.
+The objection assumes the only two options are domination and autonomous equality.
+The gospel offers a third the contract model has no room for: mutual, asymmetrical, cross-shaped self-giving, in which the one with more strength spends it first and spends it most.

 Why Only Grace Can Keep It